-Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could increase by almost 0.5 days on average from 1990 to 2100, indicating a slight increase in the risk of floods.
-Some models indicate slightly larger increases but the number of such days remains very low, particularly under a low emissions scenario.
+Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could increase by almost 2 days on average from 1990 to 2100.
+Some models indicate larger increases but the total number of such days remains low.
+If emissions decrease rapidly, there is almost no increase in risk.